Hans Belting

-Hans Belting (7 July 1935 – 10 January 2023) was a German art historian and theorist of medieval and Renaissance art, as well as contemporary art and image theory.
+Hans Belting (7 July 1935 – 10 January 2023) was a German art historian and media theorist with a focus on image science, and this with regard to contemporary art and to the Italian art of the Middle Ages and the Renaissance.

 Biography

 Belting was born in Andernach, Rhine Province, on 7 July 1935.
 He studied at the universities of Mainz and Rome, and took his doctorate in art history at the University of Mainz.
 Belting taught as a professor of art history at the University of Hamburg in 1966, then at the University of Heidelberg, and from 1980 to 1992 at the Ludwig-Maximilians-Universität at Munich.